 - Purpose Code 2: Initial/new enrollment means that there is no current ID/RC, or for ICF/IID, the individual has been out of an ICF/IID for more than 180 days.

 - Purpose Code 3: Renewal of LOC/LON (may be the same LON or changed).
 A LON change submitted on a Purpose Code 3 may affect the provider's ability to bill until the LON review is completed.
 A Purpose Code 3 is valid for 365 days, once approved.

 - Purpose Code 4: For HCS, TxHmL and ICF/IID only.
-Change LON.
-The date of the data entry of the Purpose Code 4 is the effective date of the requested LON change.
+Change LON mid-cycle.
+The effective date is the date of the data entry for the requested LON change.
 The expiration date will remain the same as the current Purpose Code 3 expiration date.

 Item #17 — Level of Care

 - The LOC is a determination of eligibility for an individual in either the Medicaid waiver or ICF/IID programs and is determined by the individual’s Primary Diagnosis, IQ score, and Adaptive Behavior Level (ABL).
-The LOC for individuals with a primary diagnosis of intellectual disability will be LOC I. The LOC for individuals with a primary diagnosis of a related condition will be either LOC I or LOC VIII.
+Individuals with a primary diagnosis of intellectual disability may be eligible for LOC I. Individuals with a primary diagnosis of a related condition may be eligible for LOC I or LOC VIII.

 Item #19 — Primary Diagnosis